heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 ### Writing binary data

-When you write binary data, you write the bits as they are stored in the file.
+When you write binary data, you write the bytes as they are stored in the file.

 The most simple way to write binary data is byte by byte.